tpdi/MMDS-001-Homework/README.md

 study guide.
 Permission to distribute it was granted by Derek Farren, a Teaching Assistant for the first iteration of the course.
 Because of this there is no license attached to this repository.

+**I may make errors or omissions in transcribing the homework or its meta data (e.g., due dates), and the homework or meta data may change after my transcription.
+By using this transcription, you acknowledge this, and that it is your sole responsibility to determine its suitability for any use you make of it.**

 Using the iPython server, the notebook creates a web page with markup and images, which can also include (and run) embedded python scripts.